shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

 1. Clearly state the research question you intend to address
 2. Identify the stakeholder(s) who stand to gain from the insights derived from your project
-3. Provide some details about your plan, the dataset you intend to use, and the data fields on which you will focus.
+3. Provide some details about your plan and the data fields in the provided dataset that you intend to focus on.
   * What data structure(s) will you use?
 Remember that you must implement your own primary data structure; you may not rely solely on standard library containers (e.g. std::map, std::vector)
   * What variables (column headers) will you focus on?
 Make sure to include some identifiers (e.g. carrier, airport, year, month) as well as the data field(s) you will be working with.
+  * Other things you may want to consider include:
     * What keys are you planning on grouping or searching by?
     * What metrics must be computed?
     * Are there any assumptions or limitations that exist?
-If so, briefly describe them here.
+If so, briefly describe them here.<br>
-4. You may use the same dataset and have the same stakeholder as other students, but you should be writing your own program and individually addressing a unique question.
-If you are working with other students to provide insights for a specific stakeholder, with each individual answering a different question for that stakeholder, list the names of the other students.<br>

 Reminder: this assignment has 2 components -- the QFT discussion (submitted through the shared Google Doc) and the Project Proposal (a PDF or text submission to Canvas).